watsonfellowship/watson-51/_fellows/julie-morel.md

 ---

-I am engaging with mothers and birthing care providers to understand cultural practices, customs, and beliefs surrounding the perinatal period.
-By learning from midwives, traditional birth attendants, obstetricians, community health workers, NGOs, government officials, elders, pregnant women, mothers, and their partners, I am beginning to understand the roles that culture, spirituality, and family play in maternity care practices.
-While I am analyzing systemic healthcare barriers and institutions, I am choosing to center indigenous knowledge of ritual, plant medicine, and tradition.
+I engaged with mothers and birthing care providers to understand cultural practices, customs, and beliefs surrounding the perinatal period.
+By learning from midwives, traditional birth attendants, obstetricians, community health workers, NGOs, government officials, elders, pregnant women, mothers, and their partners, I began to understand the roles that culture, spirituality, and family play in maternity care practices.
+While I analyzed systemic healthcare barriers and institutions, I chose to center indigenous knowledge of ritual, plant medicine, and tradition.